SendNudesinc/Skid-list/README.md

  5: figboot: God hub core.

  6: joeleoli: heard some rumors but overall what i've seen good dev. (except for reselling zonix's stuff)

- 7: Junas: might not code best, but can code.

  8: SendNudes: Way better than AirMarshal at everything possible!